bertil291utn/festival-budget/README.md

 ## Deployment on Heroku

-In before hand you have had committed all your changes
+In beforehand you have had committed all your changes

 1. In your terminal run to create a Heroku Application
     ```